benahm/TestDataFactory/docs/PERFORMANCE.md

 ## Performance

-Performance tests made in a Developer Org, without any active automations(Worfklow rules/Process Builder/Flow), Triggers or Validations rules on the Case, Contact and Account objects
+Performance tests executed in a Developer Org

+* without any active automations(Worfklow rules/Process Builder/Flow), Triggers or Validations rules on the Case, Contact and Account objects

+* Person Account is not enabled

+**Note** : in an org where Person Account is enabled a SOQL query per transation is made by the TDF class to get the list of person account record types

 #### Test #1